 As soon as fresh corn starts popping up in the stores (no pun intended), I start buying it.
-In fact, we probably make corn on the cob at least once a week.
+In fact, we probably make this corn on the cob recipe at least once a week.
 Of course, buying corn from the farmers market is better, and getting it straight from the farm is the absolute best, right?!
 We don't get out to the farms that often, but whenever I get the chance, I take it.

-Growing up, we always had boiled corn on the cob, and I make it this way when it's too hot outside to grill.
+Growing up, we always had boiled corn on the cob, and I make it this way or Instant pot corn when it's too hot outside to grill.
 But a few years ago, I saw a recipe for grilled corn on the cob wrapped in foil on TV, and after trying it, we were all hooked!
 I even got my parents to start making it this way, and that almost never happens!

 There are many ways to grill corn, and you can mix up the seasonings whenever you want.
 This is my go-to recipe for grilled corn because it's so simple and turns out perfect every time.